Locksmith (rapper): Solo career

 In March 2009, it was announced that Locksmith was working on a solo album titled Frank the Rabbit.
 It was slated to be entirely produced by E-A-Ski.

 It wasn't until he began his solo career in 2010, he started to cultivate a loyal fan base.
 Locksmith has toured with Joe Budden, Murs, R.A. the Rugged Man, Vinnie Paz of Jedi Mind Tricks and collaborated with producers 9th Wonder and Ski Beatz.
-Locksmith has been featured on MTV, BET, Sirius XM's Shade 45, Hot 97's "Who's Next?" concert series and all major hip hop blogs.
+Locksmith has been featured on MTV, BET, SiriusXM's Shade 45, Hot 97's "Who's Next?" concert series and all major hip hop blogs.

 Locksmith released a series of mixtapes from 2010 to 2013.
 His first official album A Thousand Cuts was released April 15, 2014.
 Previously, Locksmith has collaborated with Funk Volume's Hopsin and Jarren Benton, as well as, Futuristic and Apathy.
 His second album, Lofty Goals, was released on June 30, 2015.
 The album features Jarren Benton, Futuristic, Chris Webby and others.

 In March 2015, Locksmith performed at the South by Southwest music festival in Austin, Texas.

 Locksmith released his 3rd album "Olive Branch" on March 31, 2017.